harveyt/moysetutoring/content/post/ginny.md

 were viewed as one person with two solid British-bulldog bodies.
 Like their older brother, they were good at rugby, and the three of them played happily in the family's large back garden.

-Ginny was always the misfit; as a child she often wondered whether she had been left by the fairies
-- a changeling planted in exchange for a stolen baby.
+Ginny was always the misfit; as a child she often wondered whether she had been left by the fairies: a changeling planted in exchange for a stolen baby.
 Apart from being the only girl, she was a completely different shape to her brothers: rail thin, gangly, awkward.
 Added to this, she was hopeless at sport, and prone to day-dreaming in Miss Robertson's Maths lessons.
 Her parents had despaired of her forgetfulness and lack of attention.
 School was exhausting, every day she tried her